cjihrig/landing-strip/README.md

 # landing-strip

-Slack bot that notifies you when new versions of a module land
+Slack bot that notifies you when new versions of a module land in npm.